microsoft/PowerApps-Samples/cds/orgsvc/C#/EndRecurringAppointment/README.md

 1. Checks for the current version of the org.
 2. Defines the anonymous types that define possible recurrence pattern values, possible values for days, and recurrence rule pattern end type values.
-3. Creates a new recurring apointment that is required for the sample.
+3. Creates a new recurring appointment that is required for the sample.

 ### Demonstrate

-1. The `RecurringAppointmentMaster` message retrieves a recurring appoinhtment series that is created in the [Setup](#setup).
+1. The `RecurringAppointmentMaster` message retrieves a recurring appointment series that is created in the [Setup](#setup).
 2. The `DeleteOpenInstanceRequest` message ends the recurring appointment series to the last occurring past instance date w.r.t. the series end date.

 ### Clean up